siptg/polices/privacy.md

     - `yandexuid`: 1 year
     - `ymex`: 1 year

+- **Tilda (Tilda Publishing Ltd.)**

+    Analytical cookies on Tilda are used to collect information about how visitors interact with the website.

+    Personal Data processed: Trackers; Usage Data.

+    Place of processing: See the Tilda privacy policy — [Privacy Policy](https://tilda.cc/privacy/).

+    Storage of Cookies duration:

+    - `previousUrl`: 30 minutes
+    - `tildasid`: 30 minutes
+    - `tildauid`: 90 days
+    - `__ddg1_`: 1 year

 ### Tag Management

 SIP.TG uses so-called “technical” Cookies and other similar Trackers to carry out activities that are strictly necessary for the operation or delivery of the Service.